lostinplace/MPL/Docs/2022.0/States.md

 ## Action States

-Action states are a special class of state that produces side effects.
+Action states are a special class of state that produces transformations and side effects.
 They are exclusively comprised of [assignment expressions](Expressions.md#Assignment_Expressions) or [function expressions](Expressions.md#Function_Expressions) and are indicated using the left-hand `-@` operator.

+Action states allow alterations to be made to the context, and also specify by default the NO-CACHE flag for action states where there is only a function expression.
+This behavior can be overridden using the CACHE flag in the action state.

 In order for the action described by an action state to be taken, it must be accepted according to its **Priority and Weight**(see [Assignments and Keyflags](Assignments%20and%20Keyflags.md)).
 If the change is **Rejected** subsequent actions and transitions will not be executed.